just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 > Nulla pellentesque dignissim enim sit amet venenatis urna cursus eget.
 Aliquam purus sit amet luctus venenatis lectus.
 Pellentesque habitant morbi tristique senectus et netus et.
 Faucibus a pellentesque sit amet.
 Aliquet bibendum enim facilisis gravida neque convallis a.
 Ut placerat orci nulla pellentesque.
 Nisi vitae suscipit tellus mauris a diam maecenas sed enim.
 Hac habitasse platea dictumst quisque sagittis.
 Tempor orci dapibus ultrices in iaculis nunc sed.
 A scelerisque purus semper eget.

-This message doesn't seem to contain any information, but if copy it and paste into [HexEdit](https://hexed.it/), we can see that there are invisible characters at the end of the message.
+This message doesn't seem to contain any information, but if we copy and paste and it into [HexEdit](https://hexed.it/), we can see that there are invisible characters at the end of the message.

 ![inivisible.png](invisible.png)